containerbuildsystem/cachito/README.md

 * `cachito_subprocess_timeout` - a number (in seconds) to set a timeout for commands executed by the `subprocess` module.
 Default is 3600 seconds.
 A timeout is always required, and there is no way provided by Cachito to disable it.
 Set a larger number to give the subprocess execution more time.
+* `cachito_otlp_exporter_endpoint` - A valid URL with a port number as necessary to a OTLP/http-compatible endpoint to receive OpenTelemetry trace data.

 To configure the workers to use a Kerberos keytab for authentication, set the `KRB5_CLIENT_KTNAME` environment variable to the path of the keytab.
 Additional Kerberos configuration can be made in